 Vacuum pack the meat with the spices.
 I highly recommend these vacuum bags…These are the bags I use

-I have found them to be much better than other bags.
+I have found them to be much better than other bags, even the major brands.

 Make sure the seals go all the way through, and I typically double or seal the bag.
 If there’s some spices that interfere with getting a full seal across, the bag will get water in it and you will ruin your meat.
 With an expensive cut I double-bag.

 Cook in the sous vide.
 If you don’t have one, I highly recommend it.
 Cook to your liking but I usually cook pork roast at 134 for over 12 hours.
 Yes it’s safe, and it gives you a perfectly medium rare texture.